Tips: Safety planning for children

 - Talk to your children about their experiences, worries and hopes, and allow them to own their feelings.
 Make safety plans for each situation that has happened or that you believe could happen to your children.
 This will help them to be prepared and to know what to do in those circumstances.

 - Just as your safety plan will change as circumstances do, so will your children’s.
-Identify increased risk factors such as: a difficult court date, special events in the children’s lives, changes in the access schedule, threats from the children’s father, etc., and update the safety plan as needed.
+Identify increased risk factors such as: a difficult court date, special events in the children’s lives, changes in their time with their father, threats from the children’s father, etc., and update the safety plan as needed.

 Safety planning with infants and toddlers is challenging, because they are too young to play a role in keeping themselves safe or even to understand what is going on.